 Imagine a world of thick, tangled vines and shady ferns, of towering, tropical canopies and plunging waterfalls.
 Reptiles rule the rainforest floor, but the first birds, mammals and flowering plants are starting to show.

 Now stop daydreaming, message your mates and jump in the car!
-NSW national parks have a bunch of Gondwana Rainforest reserves that are largely unchanged since way back then – and you can explore them for yourself!
+NSW national parks have a bunch of Gondwana Rainforest national parks and reserves, that are largely unchanged since way back then – and you can explore them for yourself!

 Wait, what’s Gondwanan rainforest?